 Each series meets for 90 minutes in eight progressive sessions.
 Devoting time to learning new information and skills, as well as providing time for group discussion about issues that arise while reviewing program material, are key elements.
 Active participation is important to maximize participants’ benefits.
 Currently the ACT group meets weekly on Tuesdays from 9:45am – 11:15am.
 Confirmed registration is required.

-A time for peers to share in a fun socialization activity such as, art painting, bowling outings, putt putt golf, karaoke music, game day, banana splits, creating personal tie-dye t-shirts, jewelry making project, gardening/planting flowers, etc. This activity meets on one Saturday monthly.
-Review the Prime Time Peers Calendar for the date and be sure to make your reservation.
+A time for peers to share in a fun socialization activity such as, art painting, bowling outings, putt putt golf, karaoke music, game day, banana splits, creating personal tie-dye t-shirts, jewelry crafts, gardening/planting flowers, etc. This activity meets monthly on designated Fridays.
+Review the Peer Calendar for the date and make your reservation today!

 Consumer Art Project